tnsk25/TwitterSentimentAnalysis-WebMining/ReadMe.txt

 Install the required packages necessary to run the code (from the terminal)

-glove.6B.50d.txt embedding file is added in the home directory
+Download "glove.6B.50d.txt" embedding file and add it in the home directory

 Run all the necessary snippets for each files in the directory